nruth/show_me_the_cookies/README.md

 # Show me the cookies

-Some helpers for poking around at your browser's cookies in integration tests.
+Some helpers for poking around at your Capybara driven browser's cookies in integration tests.

 ## API